manaramgadd/Movies-Reviews-Classification-Using-BERT/README.md

 classifiers.
 Moreover, NLP tasks are currently solved based on pretrained language models such as BERT.
 These models provide a deep understanding of both semantic and contextual aspects of language words, sentences or even large paragraphs due to their training on huge corpus for very long time.
-In this assignment you will download the IMDB dataset from kaggle using this Link.
-Then, you will train BERT based classifier for movie reviews.
+In this notebook you will download the IMDB dataset and  Then, you will train BERT based classifier for movie reviews.
+There's 2 notebooks one with preprocessing and one without to show the difference .